analogsenses/source/source/_drafts/2015-07-02-learning-to-work-with-models.markdown

 ---
 layout: post
-title: "Learning to work with models"
+title: "Learning to work with models in photography"
 date: 2015-07-02 11:41:05 +0200
 comments: true
 categories: